dashio-connect/python-dashio/README.md

 #### Color Picker

-A Color Picker control is used to select a colour to send to the IoT device.
+A ColorPicker control is used to select a colour to send to the IoT device.
 The Colour Picker may be shown as either a spectrum or as a colour wheel and brightness slider.

+##### Color Picker Config Attributes

+* *control_id : str.* An unique control identity string.
+The control identity string must be a unique string for each control per device.
+* *title : str, optional*.
+Title of the control, by default None.
+* *control_position : ControlPosition, optional.* The position of the control on a DeviceView, by default None.
+* *title_position : TitlePosition, optional.* Position of the title when displayed on the iotdashboard app, by default None
+* *picker_style: ColorPickerStyle, optional.* The style of color picker to use.
+* *send_only_on_release: Boolean.* Send only on release, by default True

+##### Color Picker Message Attributes

+* *color_value : str.* Send the color.
+The color_value must be in #rrggbb format.

+##### Color Picker Methods

+* *send_color_rgb(red: int, green: int, blue: int).* Format the red, green, blue values as #RRGGBB and send to any connected **DashIO** apps.
+* *color_to_rgb(color_value: str).* Return a tuple of RED, GREEN, BLUE integers from the given string in #RRGGBB format.

 #### Direction